 - Soy sauce or tamari

 - Peanut butter - All natural.
 You can use crunchy if you like.
+If you can't have peanuts try cashew butter or sunflower butter or peanut-free peanut butter for a nut-free substitute.

 How to make it